CEREBRAL VENOUS SINUS THROMBOSIS

 Antiepileptic drugs

-- duration of AE medication should be guided by the presence and extent of parenchymal lesions, EEG findings, and timing of epileptic seizures (early x late)
+• the duration of AE medication should be guided by the presence and extent of parenchymal lesions, EEG findings, and the timing of epileptic seizures (early x late)

-- there is no strict recommendation, proceed individually, avoid unnecessary long-term use of AED
+• there is no strict recommendation; proceed individually, avoid unnecessary long-term use of AEDs

-- in isolated symptomatic seizure (<2 weeks from CVT onset) without parenchymal lesion ⇒ AED therapy may be tapered off gradually after the acute stage within 2-4 weeks
+• isolated symptomatic seizure (<2 weeks after CVT onset) without parenchymal lesion ⇒ AED therapy can be tapered off gradually after the acute stage within 2-4 weeks

 Neuropsychiatric disorders